There’s nothing more fun than eating a little pie…these cute Jam Pies are easy to make, versatile and everyone loves them!

 - Sprinkle the unbaked tarts with a few sliced almonds, a pinch of granola, or leave them plain.

-- Combine the remaining egg yolk with a little water, and just lightly brush it over the edges of the dough with a pastry brush or your (clean) fingers.
+- Combine the remaining egg yolk with a little water to make an egg wash and just lightly brush it over the edges of the dough with a pastry brush or your (clean) fingers.

-- Preheat your oven, then put the tarts on a large baking sheet with parchment paper (which keeps them from sliding around)…When you remove them from the oven, let the pies sit for 10-15 minutes to cool, then gently remove from the tins and continue to cool on a wire rack.
+- Preheat your oven, then put the tarts on a large baking sheet with parchment paper (which keeps them from sliding around)..Remove them from the oven when golden brown, then let the pies sit for 10-15 minutes to cool, then gently remove from the tins and continue to cool on a wire rack.

 - The thing about small desserts is there’s enough for everyone, and people really do love to sample more than one thing off a dessert table.
 (Okay, maybe just me.)